Taipei City

 Overview

-I participated in this project during my experience at the office of the Digital Minister of Taiwan.
+I participated in this project during my fellowship at the Office of the Digital Minister of Taiwan.
 Taipei City was facing an increasing number of users who could not successfully finish the public daycare application process.
-The scope of this project included conducting user research to help the Department of Social Welfare locate the problems in the application process and provide a redesigned version of the digital system.
+The goal of this project was to help the Department of Social Welfare identify existing usability issues and propose a new web interface for the daycare application portal.

 01 Context

-According to the Taipei City government, one-third of the applicants were not able to finish the process without calling for help or going to one of the daycare centers to ask for the staff’s help.
+Because of the system's complexity, 33% of the applicants were not able to finish the application process without calling for help.
+Many of the applications were sent back for lack of information.

 02 Assumption